-- 812. The Heads of State or Government welcomed the progress made towards the full implementation of the BDPA through concerted policy action and recommitted the Movement to the implementation of the Declaration and Platform for Action adopted by the Fourth World Conference on Women and reaffirmed their full support for the outcome documents of the twenty-third special session of the General Assembly entitled "Women 2000: gender equality, development and peace for the twenty-first century". - 813.
-The Heads of State or Government welcomed the adoption by consensus of the Political Declaration of the 59th Session of the CSW on the occasion of the 20th anniversary of the Fourth World Conference on Women. - 814.
-The Heads of State or Government recognized that no country in the world has fully achieved gender equality and expressed deep concern that progress has been slow and uneven and that major gaps and obstacles remain in the implementation of the 12 critical areas of concern of the Platform for Action.
-They reaffirmed their political will and firm commitment to tackle challenges and remaining implementation gaps in all twelve critical areas of concern. - 815.
-The Heads of State or Government noted with concern that women's unequal access to economic resources and the feminization of poverty continues to impede progress towards the full achievement of gender equality and the empowerment of women. - 816.
-The Heads of State or Government stressed that the violence against women and girls, including manifestations of extreme violence, continues to be a major obstacle to the achievement of gender equality and empowerment of women.
-In this regard, they reiterated their firm commitment to join efforts and continue combating all forms of violence against women and girls until its complete elimination, recognizing the importance of engaging men and boys. - 817.
-The Heads of State or Government expressed their resolve to eliminate all forms of discrimination and violence against women and the girl child especially in situations of armed conflicts and foreign occupation, including the systematic use of abduction and rape, including as an instrument of war, as well as the trafficking in and victimization of women and girls.
+924. The Ministers welcomed the progress made towards the full implementation of the BDPA through concerted policy action and recommitted the Movement to the implementation of the Declaration and Platform for Action adopted by the Fourth World Conference on Women and reaffirmed their full support for the outcome documents of the twenty-third special session of the General Assembly entitled "Women 2000: gender equality, development and peace for the twenty-first century".

+925. The Ministers welcomed the adoption by consensus of the Political Declaration of the 59th Session of the CSW on the occasion of the 20th anniversary of the Fourth World Conference on Women.

+926. The Ministers recognized that no country in the world has fully achieved gender equality and expressed deep concern that progress has been slow and uneven and that major gaps and obstacles remain in the implementation of the 12 critical areas of concern of the Platform for Action.
+They reaffirmed their political will and firm commitment to tackle challenges and remaining implementation gaps in all twelve critical areas of concern.

+927. The Ministers noted with concern that women's unequal access to economic resources and the feminization of poverty continues to impede progress towards the full achievement of gender equality and the empowerment of women.

+928. The Ministers stressed that the violence against women and girls, including manifestations of extreme violence, continues to be a major obstacle to the achievement of gender equality and empowerment of women.
+In this regard, they reiterated their firm commitment to join efforts and continue combating all forms of violence against women and girls until its complete elimination, recognizing the importance of engaging men and boys.

+929. The Ministers expressed their resolve to eliminate all forms of discrimination and violence against women and the girl child especially in situations of armed conflicts and foreign occupation, including the systematic use of abduction and rape, including as an instrument of war, as well as the trafficking in and victimization of women and girls.
 They expressed their abhorrence at the continuation of such acts.
-In this regard, they called upon States to take the necessary measures against the perpetrators of such acts and to ensure adherence to international law and domestic legislation, including legislating the protection of women and the girl child in situations of armed conflict and bringing perpetrators to justice and ensuring access to justice for survivors. - 818.
-The Heads of State or Government reaffirmed the primary and essential role of the General Assembly and the Economic and Social Council, and the Human Rights Council, as well as the central role of the Commission on the Status of Women that has a broad mandate covering all dimensions related to women's development, human rights and fundamental freedoms. - 819.
-The Heads of State or Government recognized that the implementation of the Beijing Declaration and Platform for Action and the fulfillment of the obligations under the Convention on the Elimination of All Forms of Discrimination against Women are mutually reinforcing in achieving gender equality and the empowerment of women and girls, and invited States, which have not done so, to consider ratifying or acceding to the Convention on the Elimination of All Forms of Discrimination against Women. - 820.
-The Heads of State or Government acknowledged that the General Assembly, the Economic and Social Council and the Commission on the Status of Women, in accordance with their respective mandates and in accordance with Assembly resolution 48/162 of 20 December 1993 and other relevant resolutions, shall constitute a three-tiered intergovernmental mechanism that will play the primary role in the overall policy-making and follow-up, and in coordinating the implementation and monitoring of the Platform for Action, reaffirming the need for a coordinated follow-up to and implementation of the results of major international conferences in the economic, social and related fields;
+In this regard, they called upon States to take the necessary measures against the perpetrators of such acts and to ensure adherence to international law and domestic legislation, including legislating the protection of women and the girl child in situations of armed conflict and bringing perpetrators to justice and ensuring access to justice for survivors.